 Barbara qualified as a Nurse in 1990 and has worked with both children and adults in the acute sector and in primary care.
 Barbara led the Respiratory Nursing department at YDH and worked with national teams to improve Lung cancer pathways before moving into the leading clinical research service acting as study sponsor and Principal investigator for a number of studies.
 Barbara was also the Information Governance lead for an acute trust and developed programme management skills whilst on secondment with the Somerset STP.
 With Masters Degrees in Health Psychology and NHS leadership, Barbara is keen to promote reflexivity in teams and has an interest in team behaviours and dynamics.
 She is involved in the Q Community with the SWAHSN, and represents the RCN for NICE consultations.
 Barbara is also a Community Nursing Executive Network member of the Queens Nursing Institute and a member of the South West Clinical senate assembly.

 After obtaining a LLB Law degree in 2013, Bryony began working in Human Resources for a large retail chain prior to joining the NHS in 2015.
 After initially supporting the establishment and work of the Symphony Vanguard Programme, Bryony continued working under the Symphony umbrella by supporting the subsequent establishment and management of Symphony Healthcare Services.
-Bryony also undertakes the role of Company Secretary for the company.
+Bryony currently leads the transformation programme within the organisation and undertakes the role of Company Secretary for the company.